Karla Black

-Karla Black (born 1972) is a Scottish sculptor who creates abstract three-dimensional artworks that explore the physicality of materials as a way of understanding and communicating the world around us.
+Karla Black (born 1972) is a Scottish sculptor.
+She creates abstract, three-dimensional artworks that explore the physicality of materials as a way of understanding and communicating the world around us.

 In 2011, Black was nominated for the Turner Prize and also represented Scotland at the Venice Biennale.
 Her work has been the subject of solo exhibitions at the Kestnergesellschaft in Hanover, Germany; the Institute of Contemporary Art in Philadelphia; the Gemeentemuseum, The Hague; the Dallas Museum of Art; and the Gallery of Modern Art, Glasgow, Modern Art Oxford and Kunsthalle Nurnberg, Germany.
 Black represented Scotland at the 54th Venice Biennale in 2011.

 Early life and education

-Black was born 1972 in Alexandria, Dunbartonshire and studied Sculpture at The Glasgow School of Art from 1995 to 1999.
+Black was born 1972 in Alexandria, Dunbartonshire, and studied Sculpture at The Glasgow School of Art from 1995 to 1999.
 From there, Black gained an MPhil in Art in Organisational Contexts from the year 1999 to 2000, as well as an MFA in fine arts from 2002 to 2004.